shashank2589/ADULT_CENSUS_INCOME_PREDICTION/README.md

 ```
 ## Data Retrieval
 To retrieve data from MongoDB, use the retrieve_data.py script.
-Make sure you have configured your MongoDB connection details in params.yaml.
+MongoDB connection details in params.yaml.
 ```
 python retrieve_data.py
 ```